 Highlander star Elizabeth Gracen is returning with some classic mythology of her own.
 The stunning actress, 55, who played Amanda in the show (she was one of the most popular regular characters in the Highlander series along with Adrian Paul’s heroic Duncan MacLeod and Roger Daltrey’s Hugh Fitzcairn) and its spin-off Highlander: The Raven, has written a book targeting the YA (Young Adult) audience.

 Elizabeth won the titles of Miss Arkansas in 1981 and Miss America in 1982 and used her scholarship money to study acting at HB Studios in New York City before moving to Hollywood to pursue a film and television career and she has now established her own publishing and film production company.
-Her debut novel Shalilly is a piece of fiction likely to appeal to fans of the Lord of the Rings and Harry Potter.
+Her debut novel Shalilly is a piece of young adult fiction likely to appeal to fans of the Lord of the Rings and Harry Potter.

-The book tells the love story of mystic Fippa and young Ision who live in ancient Greece.
+The book tells the love story of mystic Fippa and young warrior Ision who live in ancient Greece.
 They meet an Oracle and will follow a prophecy to save love in the universe but before their ceremony is complete an evil priest drags the young warrior away and Fippa must sacrifice herself so she can be born again as the Shalilly – a butterfly girl – and win back her companion.
 She says was inspired by the myths of ancient Greece to write the story.

 “I read an article in Scientific American about Mt.
 Parnassus and the Pythia – the Oracles – of Archaic Greece in the Temple of Delphi.
 The thrust of the article was about the ethylene gas that emitted from the fissures in the mountain and how those fumes could have possibly caused the extreme, wild trances that these young virgins were thrown into – the crazy states where they barked like dogs, foamed at the mouth and uttered gibberish – which was believed to be the actual prophecies from the god, Apollo.”